MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 ## Implementation options

-Choosing the right approach for the foundation of AI workloads involves not only setting up the core infrastructure but also understanding the separation of responsibilities and considerations necessary for an AI-focused Azure landing zone.
+To choose the right approach for the foundation of AI workloads, you need to set up the core infrastructure and understand the separation of responsibilities and considerations that you need for an AI-focused Azure landing zone.

 ### Deploy a foundation with Azure landing zone

-Azure landing zone provides a starting point for preparing your Azure environment.
-Deploy AI workload resources such as Azure AI Studio, Azure Machine Learning, Azure AI services, Azure Virtual Machines, and supporting resources to an new application landing zone (*see figure 2: "Landing zone A2 subscription"*).
-You can use the various implementations for Azure Landing Zone.
-Ensure to apply the policies relevant to your AI deployment as you're using the Azure Landing Zone accelerator.
+An Azure landing zone provides a starting point to prepare your Azure environment.
+Deploy AI workload resources, such as Azure AI Studio, Machine Learning, AI services, Virtual Machines, and supporting resources to an application landing zone.
+For more information, see *Figure 2: Landing zone A2 subscription*.
+You can use various implementations for an Azure landing zone.
+Make sure to apply the policies that are relevant to your AI deployment when you use the Azure landing zone accelerator.

 :::image type="content" source="./images/alz-ai.svg" alt-text="Diagram showing AI workloads within an Azure landing zone." lightbox="./images/alz-ai.svg" border="false":::
 *Figure 2.
 AI applications in the context of an Azure landing zone.*